ku-sldg/negotiation20/doc/README.md

 ## Copland Summit

-Copland summit was a meeting between KU, NSA, MITRE, and JHAPL.
+Copland summit was a meeting (July 2022) between KU, NSA, MITRE, and JHAPL.
 We discussed the Copland language and the status of each team's work.
 This document realizes some of that discussion.

 ## NFM 2023